Fahim-Hossain-Data/Excel_SuperStore-Sales-Dataset-analysis/README.md

 ## 🧰 Data Preparation and Exploratory Analysis

 - **Data Preparation:**
-  - Extracted Month and Year from Order Date
+  - Extracted Month and Year from Order Date using the `TEXT()` function
   - Created Age Groups using `IF()` logic
   - Performed missing value analysis — no missing data found

 - **🔎 Exploratory Analysis:**
   - Pivot tables for summarising sales across multiple dimensions
   - Time-series exploration to identify seasonality and monthly profit trends
   - Visualisations were used to uncover patterns, highlight seasonal trends, and effectively communicate multidimensional sales insights.

 ---